perfectiondotdev/perfection-playground/examples/astro/README.md

 ## Try the demo

 Open [http://localhost:4321](http://localhost:4321) in a new tab to see the result.
-Use those shared credentials to login into Perfection:

-- Email: `demo@perfection.dev`
-- Password: `thisisasharedaccount`

 ## Basics